xerovx74/Chat_GPT/README.md

 # ChatGPT Chat Bot

 This is a Discord chat bot built using discord.js and the gpt-3.5-turbo model from Open AI.
+I have custom build various command lines using various APIs to retrieve varying results.

-!help will bring about the following statement.
+The bot will respond with the following list of commands when stating the !help command.
 ```powershell
 List of available commands:
 !weather [location] - Displays the current weather for the specified location.
 (50/day)